medic/medic-docs/development/using-windows.md

 ## Installing Ubuntu in the Windows Subsystem for Linux.

 For the rest of this document we're going to presume that you're using Ubuntu (18.04) in WSL.
-Medic probably works all on all distributions, but Ubuntu is likely the best supported.
+Medic probably works on all distributions, but Ubuntu is likely the best supported.

 First, follow Microsoft's [instructions on enabling and installing linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
 At the end of this process you should have a linux terminal.

-Note: for the rest of this tutorial **in linux** means code executing or performing actions in the subsystem command prompt, while **in Windows** means code executing or performing actions in Windows natively.
+Note: for the rest of this tutorial **in linux** means code executing or performing actions in the WSL, while **in Windows** means code executing or performing actions in Windows natively.

 ## CouchDB